serialbandicoot/great-assertions/README.rst

 Notes
 -----

-If you get an arrows function warning when running in Databricks, this will happen becuase a toPandas() method is called.
-The plan is to remove pandas conversion for Spark at a later date as use native PySpark code.
-For make sure the datasets are not too big, to cause the driver to crash.
+If you get an arrows function warning when running in Databricks, this will happen becuase a toPandas() method is being used for many of the assertions.
+The plan is to remove pandas conversion for pure PySpark code.
+If this is an issue please raise an issue so this method can be prioritised.
+For now its advisable to makre sure the datasets are not too big, which cause the driver to crash.

 Development
 -----------